 All the rules and schedules governing the Modified Accelerated Cost Recovery System depreciation appear in the US IRS Publication 946, “How to Depreciate Property.”

 Further, depreciation expense also brings down the asset book value by converting the part of the original asset purchase amount into an expense.
 Such an adjustment allows the owner to implement the accounting matching concept.
-Under matching expense concept, a company records expenses as and when they incur it.
+Under the matching expense concept, a company records expenses as and when they incur them.
 Therefore, the deprecation expenses occur as and when the company uses the assets or there are wear and tear.

-MACRS Vs DDB Schedules
+MACRS Vs. DDB Schedules

 Normal DDB (Double Declining Balance) schedules differ from the DDB-based MACRS schedule in two ways: